Try these suggestions to get the most from your search!

 If you're still stuck:

-Make sure you're using the right database.
+- Make sure you're using the right database.
 There are lots of specialized databases out there.
-Check out the Find Articles: By Subject guide to discover which databases might work best for you.
+Use the Subject Search in the A-Z Databases list to discover which databases might work best for you.